open-game-collective/auth-kit/README.md

 ### 2️⃣ Access Auth in Remix Routes

-Now you can access the authenticated user in your Remix routes:
+Now you can access the authenticated user and session token in your Remix routes:

 ```typescript
 // app/routes/_index.tsx